MiscellaneousStuff/semg-asr/README.md

 ## Logging

-This project supports optional Neptune.ai based logging by using `.env` with: these settings
+This project supports optional Neptune.ai based logging by using `.env` with these settings:

 ```
 NEPTUNE_PROJECT=<neptune_project_name>